-1830: Indian Removal Act institutionalizes displacement of Native Americans 1862: Creation of USDA, Land Grant University System, Extension Service, and 4H

-1930s - 1940s: New Deal programs make significant investments in combatting rural poverty and promoting rural development

-1966: National Advisory Commission on Rural Poverty leads to increased access to education and health care

-1998 - 2008: Formation of the Denali, Delta, and Northern Border Regional commissions, as well as others now inactive

-1860s: Homestead Act accelerated westward expansion by providing plots of land to "settlers" willing to "improve" the land

-1887: Interstate Commerce Act seeks to balance conditions between urban and rural areas

-1896: USPS adds "Rural Free Delivery," providina home mail service to rural customers

-1958: Federal-Aid Highway Act starts interstate highway system

-1965: Formation of the Appalachia Regional Commission, the first federally funded regional commission

-1980s - 1990s: Tax cuts, deregulation, free trade, and corporate emphasis on shareholder value erode rural industries and main streets
+1830: Indian 1862: Creation 1930s - 1940s: New Deal programs make significant investments in combatting rural poverty and promoting rural development 1966: National Advisory 1998 - 2008: Formation Removal Act of USDA, Land Commission on Rural of the Denali, Delta, and institutionalizes Grant University Poverty leads to increased Northern Border Regional displacement of System, Extension access to education and commissions, as well as Native Americans Service, and 4H health care others now inactive 1860s: Homestead Act accelerated westward expan- sion by providing plots of land to "settlers" willing to "improve" the land 1887: Interstate Commerce Act seeks to balance conditions between urban and rural areas 1896: USPS adds "Rural Free Delivery," providing home mail service to rural customers 1958: Federal-Aid Highway Act starts interstate highway system 1965: Formation of the Appalachia Regional Commission, the first federally funded regional commission 1980s - 1990s: Tax cuts, deregulation, free trade, and corporate emphasis on shareholder value erode rural industries and main streets

 Today, there is no intentional, overarching rural or rural "development" policy.
 Instead, rural places depend on a hodgepodge of programs spread across federal and state governments.
 In many cases, these programs are for urban and rural places alike, though at both the federal and state level there is also a smattering of rural-specific programs, offices, and funding streams across different state and federal departments.
 The U.S. Department of Agriculture is charged with coordinating rural policy at the federal level, although in practice deep silos persist.
 The Secretary of Agriculture has no authority over the programs and policies of other federal agencies, and there is no comprehensive rural agenda.
-Additionally, many of the programs that the USDA Rural Development Department provides are authorized in the Farm Bill (typically funded via annual appropriations measures and reauthorized every five years), and discussion of rural development is often subsumed by debates about agricultural subsidies and SNAP8 benefits.
+Additionally, many of the programs that the USDA Rural Development Department provides are authorized in the Farm Bill (typically funded via annual appropriations measures and reauthorized every five years), and discussion of rural development is often subsumed by debates about agricultural subsidies and SNAP benefits.